JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 * **Replay instruction fetch:** When the instruction queue is full, the instr_queue module asks the fetch replay and provides the address to be replayed.

-* **Return from environment call:** When CSR asks a return from an environment call, the PC is assigned to the successive PC to the one stored in the CSR [m
+* **Return from environment call:** When CSR asks a return from an environment call, the PC is assigned to the successive PC to the one stored in the CSR [m-s]epc register.
-     - s]epc register.

 * **Exception/Interrupt:** If an exception (or interrupt, which is in the context of RISC-V systems quite similar) is triggered by the COMMIT, the next PC Gen is assigned to the CSR trap vector base address.
 The trap vector base address can be different depending on whether the exception traps to S-Mode or M-Mode (user mode exceptions are currently not supported).
 It is the purpose of the CSR Unit to figure out where to trap to and present the correct address to PC Gen.